Python-SIP/sip/doc/sipbuild_api.rst

     :param bool uses_limited_api: is ``True`` if the source code uses only the limited Python API.

+    .. py:attribute:: exceptions

+        ``True`` if the module should be built with support for C++ exceptions.

     .. py:attribute:: fq_name

         The fully qualified name of the module.